sboily/wazo-agentd-web/README.md

 What is it ?
 ============

-This is only un proof of concept to use xivo-agentd to login or loggout an agent.
+This is only un proof of concept to use xivo-agentd to login or logout an agent with a very simple web interface with javascript and html.

 ![Agent screenshot](/screenshots/agents.png?raw=true "Agent")